rrumana/portfolio/frontend/src/content/projects/game-of-life.md

 ---
 title: "Reverse Game of Life"
-summary: "A Rust-powered exploration into inferring prior states of Conway's Game of Life using SAT solvers and WASM for interactive visualization."
+summary: "A full-stack experiment in reversing Conway's Game of Life: SIMD-optimized engines, SAT-based predecessors, and a browser playground powered by Rust + WASM."
 featured: true
 order: 1
 techStack: